 Our segregated cities keep rich and poor as far apart as possible according to demographer Bernard Salt.

-Writing in The Australian Salt examined the richest and the poorest suburbs in Australia and concluded the poor are being flung to the city’s edges and the bigger the city, the farther the poor are from the rich.
+Writing in The Australian a number of years ago, Salt examined the richest and the poorest suburbs in Australia and concluded the poor are being flung to the city’s edges and the bigger the city, the farther the poor are from the rich.

 There are rich suburbs and there are poor suburbs scattered across metropolitan Australia, and each kind represents different tribes.

 "Median personal income typically rises in the well-to-do yuppie suburbs of the inner city.

 Lots of double-income-no-kids and professional-type households have the effect of injecting buckets of disposable income into a local area.

 This is a different world to what are effectively welfare suburbs.

 My point is that Australia’s Goldilocks suburbs — places where income levels are astronomically high — are located close to the city centre.